kuzudb/kuzu-blog/src/content/post/2025-06-09-entity-resolved-knowledge-graphs.md

 See their [docs](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.when.html)
 for more examples on `when-then-otherwise` expressions.

-[^3]: Kuzu's native [graph algorithms package](https://docs.kuzudb.com/extensions/algo/) is available as an extension, and contains several popular graph algorithms, with more being added as of writing this blog post.
+[^3]: Kuzu provides a native [graph algorithms package](https://docs.kuzudb.com/extensions/algo/) (available as an extension), which contains several popular graph algorithms, with more being added as of writing this blog post.
-For algorithms that are not yet availabe natively in Kuzu, NetworkX is a good alternative, as it contains an extensive suite of graph algorithms.
+For algorithms that are not yet available natively in Kuzu, NetworkX is a good alternative as it contains an extensive suite of graph algorithms.
 Converting between a Kuzu subgraph and a NetworkX graph is also straightforward.

 [^4]: Abassin Badshah is infamous for his 2021 conviction for tax fraud while operating a Papa John’s pizza restaurant in London.